 What is Tabular-JSON?

 Tabular-JSON is a data format.
-It is a superset of JSON, adding CSV-like tables and optional quotes.
+It is a superset of JSON, adding CSV-like tables.
 It is:

 Real world JSON data often consists of an array with nested objects like a list of products, a list of messages, or a list of clients.
 This is verbose to write in JSON because all field names are repeated for every item in the array.
 This common data structure can be written much more compact in a tabular way, like CSV.
 Adding support for tables in a superset of JSON gives the best of both worlds.

 Tabular-JSON aims to be just as simple as JSON and CSV.
-It combines the best of JSON, CSV, and NDJSON, but without their drawbacks.
+It combines the best of JSON and CSV, but without their drawbacks.
 It is human-readable, compact, and supports rich data structures and streaming.
 The aim of Tabular-JSON is to be a data format, not a configuration format.

 Read “Tabular-JSON: Combining the best of JSON and CSV” to learn more about the background of Tabular-JSON.